spencermcbridemoore/vastai-ssh-jupyter-pytorch/experiments/README.md

 - Prompt variant helpers live in `src/utils/prompt_variants.py`.
 Built-ins include `identity`, `mirror_halves`, `reverse_sentences`, `symmetric_concat`, and `dual_channel`.
 You can register new ones for custom preprocessing.
 - The runner (`src/analysis/residual_compare.py`) captures per-layer/per-position residual stats, projects through optional unembedding matrices, and logs top-k logit shifts, entropy, KL divergence, cosine similarities, and tracked token logits.
 - Intra-model diagnostics (e.g., `base_cosine_prev`, `sft_norm_delta`) quantify how each model's residual stream evolves between adjacent layers, making it easier to spot depth-specific instabilities without comparing to the other model.
-- Outputs are saved to `/workspace/persistent/analyses/residual_compare/residual_compare_<timestamp>.json`.
+- Outputs are saved to `/workspace/persistent/analyses/residual_compare/residual_compare_<timestamp>_<model>.json`.
+The `<model>` suffix is the sanitized SFT model name (spaces, dashes, slashes → underscores) so you can immediately see which checkpoint produced which JSON.
 Each record contains the original prompt, the applied variant metadata, and a nested structure of layer statistics that downstream tools can visualize.
 - For sizing guidance on Vast.ai, refer to [`experiments/residual_hardware.md`](experiments/residual_hardware.md), which lists cost-effective GPU configurations for common base/SFT pairs and token lengths.

 Run interactively (cell-by-cell) or as a script: